imanlab/deep_movement_primitives/README.md

 ## Extra material

+An appendix to the paper, with more details about data collection, experiments performed and results is available [here](https://drive.google.com/file/d/1YAH0DaaxCHeWeSMjllQ2VrezQZi8fxYl/view?usp=sharing).

-A video presenting the models and some demonstrations on a real robot is available [here](). <!-- TODO: Add link to video demonstration. -->
+A video presenting the models and some demonstrations on a real robot is available [here](https://drive.google.com/file/d/10UWmW8u7PvaaNfOhe8dgzwW0QgVYxgVd/view?usp=sharing).

 ## References